 Skip advert

 Advertisement - Article continues below

-The new focus on style really came to the fore in 2016 when Peugeot introduced the second-generation 3008 SUV, which effectively redefined its design language.
+The focus on style really came to the fore in 2016 when Peugeot introduced the second-generation 3008 SUV, which effectively redefined its design language.
 Follow-up models have included the glamorous 508 fastback and the fashionable 2008 compact SUV, both of which have won plaudits for their style, upmarket feel and pleasant driving characteristics.

 But it’s the supermini sector where Peugeot really had to get serious.
-It’s a core battleground for the French marque, and one of the toughest around with a range of excellent rivals that include the Skoda Fabia, Volkswagen Polo, Renault Clio and, until its departure, the Ford Fiesta.
+It’s a core battleground for the French marque and one of the toughest around, with a range of excellent rivals that include the Skoda FabiaVolkswagen PoloRenault Clio and, with the electric E-208, the premium MINI Cooper.
 Peugeot knew it had a fight on its hands, and to its credit, the latest 208 has the chops to take the fight to all of them.

 Advertisement - Article continues below

 Mixing with the best is one thing, but beating them is another, and it’s a big ask for Peugeot to return from the fight as a champion.
-Peugeot needed to ensure that comfort and refinement, decent driving dynamics, strong efficiency and plenty of technology were all present in the 208 if it truly wanted to shake up the supermini sector, and in many respects it has succeeded.
+Peugeot needed to ensure that comfort and refinement, decent driving dynamics, strong efficiency and plenty of technology were all present in the 208 if it truly wanted to shake up the supermini sector, and in many respects, it has succeeded.

+Skip advert